 - In the event of a discrepancy between the structural drawings and the ATS installation details, the structural drawings shall govern.

-- The structural drawings are specific to the Simpson Strong-Tie Strong-Rod Anchor Tiedown System (ATS) and are not applicable to other manufacturer's continuous rod tiedown systems.
-Proposed substitutions of other manufacturer's continuous rod tiedown systems shall be submitted to the Designer/Engineer of Record for review and approval at the contractor's expense.
+- The structural drawings are specific to the Simpson Strong-Tie Strong-Rod Anchor Tiedown System (ATS) and are not applicable to other manufacturers’ continuous rod tiedown systems.
+Proposed substitutions of other manufacturers’ continuous rod tiedown systems shall be submitted to the designer or Engineer of Record for review and approval at the contractor’s expense.
 Submittal shall include evaluation reports indicating compliance with governing building codes and test data performed in accordance with ICC-ES Acceptance Criteria for Shrinkage Compensating Devices (AC316).
 In addition, submittal shall include installation details and instructions, calculations in accordance with the governing building codes, and certification by the manufacturer of compliance with these ATS specifications and the structural drawings.

-- ATS run terminations shall be as set forth on the structural drawings.
-Alternate run terminations shall be submitted to the Designer/Engineer of Record for review and approval prior to placement of the concrete and at the contractor's expense.
+- ATS run start/terminations shall be as set forth on the structural drawings.
+Alternate run start/terminations shall be submitted to the designer or Engineer of Record for review and approval prior to placement of the concrete and at the contractor’s expense.
 Submittal shall include calculations in compliance with the governing building code, including concrete anchorage in accordance with ACI 318 provisions for Strength Design and conversion to ASD load levels.

 - The ATS is designed to be installed floor by floor as the structure is built.
-Installation in this manner, with shear walls, will provide a lateral force resisting system during construction.
-The design and expense for alternative methods of temporary lateral force resisting systems are the responsibility of the contractor.
+Installation in this manner, with shearwalls, will provide a lateralforce- resisting system during construction.
+The design and expense of alternative methods of temporary-lateral-force resisting systems are the responsibility of the contractor.

 - A pre-construction meeting is recommended with Simpson Strong-Tie prior to placement of the concrete.
 The purpose of this meeting is to assist in verifying quantities and understanding the installation process.
 To coordinate this meeting, call Simpson Strong-Tie at (800) 999-5099.